mgahsan/ProgrammingAssignment2/SolutionManual.md

 ... : Further arguments passed to or from other methods
 ```

-This function basically solves the linear equation $a \times x = b$ for $x$; where $b$ can be a matrix or a vector.
-The argument $b$ is also defined such that if it is not included as an argument in the function, it is assumed to be an identity matrix by R. This characteristic of $b$ allows the calculation on an inverse of $a$ by using the `solve(a)` function.
+This function basically solves the linear equation **a * x = b** for **x**; where **b** can be a matrix or a vector.
+The argument **b** is also defined such that if it is not included as an argument in the function, it is assumed to be an identity matrix by R. This characteristic of **b** allows the calculation on an inverse of **a** by using the `solve(a)` function.

-When $b$ is missing in the function the generic equation becomes $a \times x=I$ or, $x = {I \over a} = {a^{ - 1}}$.
-Therefore, given that $a$ is an invertible square matrix, $x$ is simply the inverse of that matrix.
+When **b** is missing in the function the generic equation becomes **a * x = I** or, **x = I / a = a^-1^**.
+Therefore, given that **a** is an invertible square matrix, **x** is simply the inverse of that matrix.

 ### The Cache Matrix

-The `makeCacheMatrix` function creates a special "matrix' object that can cache its own inverse matrix.
-The function takes a matrix input 'x' as an  argument and then creates an environment that can both 'produce and cache the inverse of that matrix' and 'retrieve it from memory' if it is already cached.
+The `makeCacheMatrix` function takes an invertible matrix 'x' as an argument and then creates a special 'matrix' object which enables an environment that can both cache and retrieve the inverse of the input matrix 'x'.

-The list of functions created in the Global Environment' provides the following functionality:
+The function `makeCacheMatrix` is defined in the global environment (workspace).
+A list of 4 other functions has been created inside it for which the defining environment is the inside of the host function.
+The parent for this child environment inside the host function is the global environment.
+These 4 functions provide the following functionality:

 1. Set the value of the matrix - `set`
 2. Get the value of the matrix - `get`